notcandy001/web/content/blog/2025-12-30-interesting-facts/index.md

 +++
 title = "Interesting Facts About Me" date = 2025-12-30
-description = "Some things about me you probably didn't know."
+description = "Some things about me you probably didn't know i hope u will read it :) ."

 [taxonomies]
 tags = ["personal"]